|

 will gladly sit on your shoulder or climb around your shirt while

 doing household duties.
-Though strangers do frighten them, it does
+Though strangers do frighten them, it

-the guest will do the trick.
+offered by the guest will do the trick.

 These birds